 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Earn Bonus Miles From Credit Card Purchases
+Earn Bonus Alaska EQMs From Credit Card Spending

-- Earn 2,500 elite qualifying miles for every $5,000 spent using an Alaska Visa Card or Alaska Business Card
+- Earn 2,000 EQMs for every $10,000 spent using an Alaska Visa Card or Alaska Business Card.

-- Spending excludes any fees—including the annual fee—returns and adjustments
+- Spending excludes any fees (including the annual fee), returns, and adjustments.

 Alaska Elite Status Requirements and Benefits

-- earning a set number of elite-qualifying miles on Alaska (20k, 40k, 75k respectively)
+- Earning a set number of elite-qualifying miles on Alaska Airlines (20k, 40k, 75k, and 100k, respectively).

-- flying a certain number of qualifying segments (30, 60, 90 respectively)
+- Flying a certain number of qualifying segments (30, 60, 90, and 140, respectively).

-Alaska elite benefits vary based on each tier but include perks like bonus points, first-class upgrades, preferred seating, priority check-in, and boarding.
+Alaska elite benefits vary based on each tier but include perks like bonus points, first-class upgrades, preferred seating, priority check-in, and priority boarding.